 All steps in the SIV application process are outlined below and include the current average processing time for all involved U.S. government entities.
-This statistic captures total U.S. government processing time in calendar days, beginning with the applicant's initial submission of documents to the Department of State's National Visa Center (NVC) and ending with the date of visa issuance at a U.S. embassy or consulate.
-It does not capture those steps in the SIV process that depend solely on the applicant's initiative and are outside the control of the U.S. government.
-SIV applications move through 14 steps, in the following four stages: the Chief of Mission (COM) application process; Form I-360 petition adjudication by DHS; visa interview and security screening; and final visa adjudication (issuance or denial).
+This statistic captures total U.S. government processing time in calendar days, beginning with the applicant's initial submission of documents to the Department of State's National Visa Center ("NVC") and ending with the date of visa issuance at a U.S. embassy or consulate.2 It does not capture those steps in the SIV process that depend solely on the applicant's initiative and are outside the control of the U.S. government.
+SIV applications move through 14 steps, in the following four stages: the Chief of Mission ("COM") application process; Form I-360 petition adjudication by DHS; visa interview and security screening; and final visa adjudication (issuance or denial).

-\Figures include adjustment of status data from USCIS
+1 Figures include adjustment of status data from U.S. Citizenship and Immigration Services.

-&lt;sup>1 The Department of State's National Visa Center (NVC) should not be confused with the National Vetting Center, also known as NVC, established under the National Security Presidential Memorandum 9.
+2 The Department of State's National Visa Center ("NVC") should not be confused with the National Vetting Center, also known as NVC, established under the National Security Presidential Memorandum 9.

-Special Immigrant Visa (SIV) Processing Steps Stage Step Description Average processing times in calendar days Chief of Mission (COM) application process 1 Applicant submits COM application package to State's NVC.
+Special Immigrant Visa ("SIV") Processing Steps 1 Stage Step Description Average processing times in calendar days Chief of Mission ("COM") application process 1 Applicant submits COM application package to State's NVC.
 Applicant-controlled 2 NVC reviews documents for completeness.
 10 3 NVC sends completed package to the COM Committee at the U.S. Embassy Kabul.
 1 4 The COM Committee reviews the application and makes a decision to approve or deny.
-155 (if all required documents are present) 5 The COM Committee advises NVC if the application is approved.
+295 5 The COM Committee advises NVC if the application is approved.
 If approved, NVC immediately sends approval letter to applicant.
 (If any documents reveal that applicant does not qualify for the program, the COM application is denied.)
-5 Form I-360 adjudication process 6 Applicant self-petitions to DHS U.S. Citizenship and Immigration Services (USCIS) using form I- 360.
+5 Form I-360 adjudication process 6 Applicant self-petitions to DHS U.S. Citizenship and Immigration Services ("USCIS") using form I-360.
 Applicant-controlled 7 USCIS adjudicates petition and sends to NVC if approved.
-71 Visa interview process, 8 NVC sends instruction packet to applicant requesting standard 13
+2 90 Visa interview process, 8 NVC sends instruction packet to applicant requesting standard 10